peeles/vue-chart-library/src/components/charts/README.md

 ## Styling with CSS Variables

-Customize the chart appearance using CSS variables:
+Customise the chart appearance using CSS variables:

 ```css
 :root {